I'm a Swedish-based Lean consultant, and the owner of the free World-Class-Manufacturing.com web site.

 10.Do you need integration of condition-based monitoring?

 In most cases it is most wise to stick to a standard system and keep customizations to a minimum.
 Remember that customizations on the system need to be redone after upgrade.
-When choosing a CCMS package, make sure you specify what you want the package to do but not how exactly, as the latter will end up in very expensive solutions.
+When choosing a system package, make sure you specify what you want the package to do but not how exactly, as the latter will end up in very expensive solutions.
 Instead, think of some typical scenarios, and let the sales person show a group of users (operators, technicians, supervisors, and others) the system would handle these scenarios.
-If you don’t like the usability or if customizations are needed to do the job consider another CMMS system
+If you don't like the usability or if customizations are needed to do the job consider another system

 Do not overbuy a system that is beyond the efforts needed to operate the system or even set the system up.
 CMMS packages require work and it is very important to choose the proper system that will do what you need it to do.